bboynton97/CrossReferenceIndex/README.md

 Built for the CSCI 363000 Data Structures class at IUPUI.

+## How to run the program

+Navigate to the directory.
+Using Python2.7 run:
+`$ python driver.py`

+The assignment has not been tested in Python3.

+## Report

+Last time I put the report here, but apparently that's not okay.
+View the report (here)[report.txt]

 ## Assignment

 The objective of this programming project is to construct a cross-reference index for a given text